oktadev/okta-blog/_source/_posts/2022-02-21-build-deploy-node-app-heroku.md

 npm i bootstrap@5.1.3
 ```

 You will need `oidc-middleware` from Okta to help secure your application.
-This package will make integrating with Okta painless, quick, and secure.
+This package makes integrating with Okta painless, quick, and secure.
 You will be able to configure the middleware with your Okta application details and start securing your routes with only a few lines of code.  `express-session` is required when using the `oidc-middleware` so you will need to install that as well.

 ```console
 npm i express-session@1.17.2